cjnygard/json-test-data/README.md

 ### Parameters

-The POST query can be modified with two URL parameters:
+The POST query can be modified with two URL parameters.

 #### n=<iterations>

-The &n=<iterations> will trigger multiple instances of the test data to be generated, according to the number specified in <iterations>.
+The n=<iterations> will trigger multiple instances of the test data to be generated, according to the number specified in <iterations>.
-For example, &n=3 will output an array containing three instances of the JSON Schema structure as concrete JSON elements.
+For example, n=3 will output an array containing three instances of the JSON Schema structure as concrete JSON elements.

-When &n is not specified or &n=1, the server will remove the enclosing array and just return the single generated JSON element.
+When n is not specified or n=1, the server will remove the enclosing array and just return the single generated JSON element.

+    % curl -v -H "Content-Type: application/json" --data-binary \
+    "@test.json" -X POST http://docker:3000/schema/v1/api?n=3

 #### addRequired=1

-The &addRequired=1 flag will trigger the server to scan through the JSON Schema and add appropriate "required" : [...] arrays ensuring that all Schema elements are emitted in the test data.
+The addRequired=1 flag will trigger the server to scan through the JSON Schema and add appropriate "required" : [...] arrays ensuring that all Schema elements are emitted in the test data.

 Currently, the addRequired flag does not guess at the appropriate content of the faked data, it just adds the fields to the array to ensure *something* is output for all fields.

+    % curl -v -H "Content-Type: application/json" --data-binary \
+    "@test.json" -X POST http://docker:3000/schema/v1/api?addRequired=1

 ## Maven integration